WELCOME TO THE PEARSONTOWN PTA WEBSITE

 Important Dates and Events

-PTA committee meetings are open to all current and interested parents/caregivers (you must be a current PTA member in good standing to be a committee member)
+PTA committee meetings are open to all current and interested parents/caregivers (you must be a current PTA member in good standing to serve as a committee member)

 Panda Spirit Days are every Friday!
 Wear your Pearsontown, Boosterthon, or Class T-shirt to show your Panda Pride!